blabla1337/skf-flask/skf/markdown/code_examples/asp/17-code_example--Crossdomain.xml_--.md

 	  <allow-http-request-headers-from domain="*" headers="*"/>
 	</cross-domain-policy>

 Because it allows acces from all other domains.

 Instead of this approach you might want to use the following restrictions.
 Example by twitter's crossdomain.xml:

+	:::xml
 	<?xml version="1.0" encoding="UTF-8"?>
 	<cross-domain-policy xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
 	xsi:noNamespaceSchemaLocation="http://www.adobe.com/xml/schemas/PolicyFile.xsd">